wxyhly-en/wxyhly-en.github.io/source/_posts/electm4d.md

 ---
-title: "Four-Dimensional World (7): Electromagnetism"
+title: "4D World (VII): Electromagnetism"
 tags:
-  - Four-dimensional
+  - 4D
   - Physics
   - Series
   - Mathematics
-categories: Four-Dimensional World Series
+categories: 4D World Series
 date: 2020-03-28 16:20:11
+excerpt: In our 3D world, one of the most magical things is the electromagnetic field.
+Various induction phenomena are 3D and require the right-hand rule in space.
+Can we analogize these things to 4D?
+index_img: /img/em4d005.svg
 ---

 <p class="likecode">/**